SaeedDev94/zarinpal-laravel/README.md

-# Zarinpal payment for Laravel
+# Zarinpal payment for Laravel Framework

 install it: